JoaoAndreBSantana/Meuprojeto_embarcatec/README.md

 ## Componentes 🔧
 - LED
 - Botão A

-## Como Funciona 🔍
-- O LED começa desligado.
-- A cada pressionamento do botão, a velocidade do piscar do LED aumenta.
-- Quando a velocidade atinge o limite, o LED desliga.

 ## Como Usar 📝
 1. Inicie o sistema.
 2. Pressione o botão para controlar a velocidade do LED.